Lucifer-00007/my_chatcord/refactorPlan/Jules - My_ChatCord Codebase Analysis Report.md

 	- Identify all routes that accept user input.
 	- Implement or improve input validation using `joi` or `express-validator` for all request bodies, query parameters, and path parameters.
 	- Ensure that validation errors are handled gracefully and return informative error messages.
+	- Add Input Validation Middleware: Implement `express-validator` or `joi` across all routes to prevent injection attacks and ensure data integrity.

 ## Strengthen Security Measures.
 	- Review Helmet Configuration: Ensure Helmet is configured optimally for security headers, including CSP.